Using Learning Wheels: The #APLOL16 Connected Conference

 What is a Conference LearningWheel?

-The idea for Conference LearningWheels builds upon the original LearningWheel innovation which was in essence developed to support engagement with digital resources and blending learning screen-shot-2016-05-31-at-23-00-48methods within the educational context (Kellsey & Taylor, 2016).
+The idea for Conference LearningWheels builds upon the original LearningWheel innovation which was in essence developed to support engagement with digital resources and blending learning methods within the educational context (Kellsey & Taylor, 2016).
 The Conference LearningWheel was primarily designed (by @amltaylor66) as a means through which to collate conference content and disseminate this in a way that would offer a professional community access to the presentations and papers shared within a physical conference space.
 Embedded into the process is the opportunity for the wider professional community to engage in the sharing of research, practice and to network more than would normally be possible.
 A process that aims to keep the ‘conversations’ in relation to the conference themes open, going and participatory.

 The process of collating content is made possible through the use of the online platform GoogleDocs, created as a space in which presenters and delegates are encouraged to offer learning content drawn from the conference presentations and papers.
 It is this content that will ultimately form spokes of the LearningWheel that in total will make up the final visual resource.